microsoft/vscode-docs/docs/python/testing.md

 ## Test commands

 Below are all the supported commandsfor testing with the Python extension in VS Code.
-These are all found via the command palette:
+These are all found via the Command Palette:

 | Command Name | Description |
 | ------------ | ------------|